doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/new_rules.md

 * Warzone cards are added to your Squad/Kohort as one action each.
 * Any number of identical Warzones may be in play., even in your own Squad/Kohort.
 * When your warrior is the Defender in a combat, that warrior may choose to defend from one of the Warzones in its Squad/Kohort.
 * During the combat, the Defender gains the effects and modifiers to F, S, A and V listed on the Warzone card.
-The attackers F, S, A and V are not modified.
+The attacker's F, S, A and V are not modified.
 * If you defend from a Warzone, NEITHER combatant may use effects from Fortification cards.
 Equipment and warriors that are considered Fortifications may be used.
 * When attacking, you may not use your Warzones.
 Your Squad members may not use your KohortÔs Warzones and vice versa.